degreepath/auditor/tests/snapshots/2018-19/major/asian-studies-no-language.md

 For this major, you must complete both the “Seminar” and “Electives” requirements.

 ## Seminar
-For this requirement, you must have at least one course taken with the “asian_seminar” attribute.
+For this requirement, you must take at least one course with the “asian_seminar” attribute.

 ## Electives
-For this requirement, you must have at least seven courses taken with the “asian_elective” attribute.
+For this requirement, you must take at least seven courses with the “asian_elective” attribute.

 # Custom Attributes